 The Maine Department of Education recognizes that social studies is an integral part of a comprehensive education preparing learners for college, careers and civic life.
-Through the study of each of the four social studies disciplines—civics and government, economics, geography, and history—students are provided with opportunities to acquire and apply knowledge and skills in a variety of authentic contexts.
-Social studies teaches students not what to think, but how to think.
-The knowledge, skills and dispositions gained through social studies allow students to make informed decisions and participate fully in civic life.
-Engagement in social studies provides students with the opportunity to learn about their world and become active and involved members of their local and global communities.
+Through the study of each of the four strands of social studies—civics and government, personal finance and economics, geography, and history—students are provided with opportunities to acquire and apply knowledge and skills in a variety of authentic contexts.

 As part of the Maine DOE's commitment to supporting schools in the delivery of effective K-12 social studies instructional programs, this site offers teachers, administrators, nonprofits, higher education faculty, parents and community members with a broad range of resources reflective of Maine’s learning standards.